-These nominees hail from all walks of life, from all corners of the subcontinent, and they bring their diverse experience and background to the table.
+Our nominees hail from all walks of life, from all corners of the subcontinent, and they bring their diverse experience and background to the table.
 Organisations ranging from government, business, industry, educational, health, media, unions, federations or civil society now embellish the award’s growing alumni.
 We’ve had Gender and Diversity Cells that work to sharpen workplace policies in their IT firm to make a safe and equitable place for women employees.
 MFA has recognised lone crusaders who have developed curative and preventive measures at the community level to tackle child trafficking.
 Legal aid forums and rural women-led collectives that defend the rights of women by delivering justice and restorative aid to victims of domestic violence and sexual assault have gone on to win the prestigious grant.
-Not only do we look for innovative, practical and comprehensive approaches to mainstreaming gender in the field, MFA pushes such trailblazers to introspect on the culture of safe spaces they’ve helped cultivate within their institutions, at home, in their immediate communities and campuses.
+Not only do we look for innovative, practical, and comprehensive approaches to mainstreaming gender in the field, MFA pushes such trailblazers to introspect on the culture of safe spaces they’ve helped cultivate within their institutions, at home, in their immediate communities and campuses.

-In India, widespread gender discrimination and violence with the lack of understanding of the same, has consolidated the need for such an award today.
-As the award enters its fourth year, the MFA has come to symbolise something more than a token of appreciation.
-For us at the Foundation and our winners, it marks the beginning of a shared journey in disrupting the status quo, debunking gender roles and deepening the understanding and discourse around feminism in everyday life, the way Dr. Farrell envisioned it.
+The award ceremony brings these luminaries and organisations together on a single forum, showcasing the kind of multi-sectoral and intersectional work that goes into making a real difference, in un-tipping the scales.
+In India, widespread gender discrimination and violence with the lack of understanding of the same, further underscores the need for such an award today.
+In its fourth year, the MFA has come to symbolise something more than a token of appreciation.
+For us at the Foundation and our winners, it marks the beginning of a shared journey in disrupting the status quo, debunking gender roles, and deepening the understanding and discourse around feminism in everyday life, the way Dr. Farrell envisioned it.